Black Speech: Other examples

 A few Black Speech words are given in Appendix F of The Return of the King.
-These include Lugbúrz, meaning "Dark Tower" (Barad-dûr), snaga, "slave", and ghâsh, "fire".
+These include Lugbúrz, meaning "Dark Tower" (Barad-dûr), uruk, "orc", snaga, "slave", and ghâsh, "fire".
 The name Nazgûl is a combination of nazg meaning "ring" and gûl meaning "wraith(s)", hence "ringwraith".
+Another Orkish word, sharkû, "old man", is given in "The Scouring of the Shire".

 The only known sample of debased Black Speech/Orkish is in The Two Towers, where a "yellow-fanged" Mordor Orc curses the Isengard Uruk Uglúk: